ddsky/api-league-clients/android/docs/HumorApi.md

 - **Accept**: application/json

-## randomJoke
+## randomJokeAPI

-> SearchJokes200ResponseJokesInner randomJoke(includeTags, excludeTags, minRating, maxLength)
+> SearchJokesAPI200ResponseJokesInner randomJokeAPI(includeTags, excludeTags, minRating, maxLength)

-Random Joke
+Random Joke API

 This is a simple API that returns a random joke.
 You can filter the jokes by tags and keywords.
 To make sure they are safe for work, you could use the exclude-tags parameter to exclude jokes with certain tags such as \&quot;nsfw\&quot; or \&quot;religious\&quot;.